fournip1/JPAFBOARD/README.md

 > Let's illustrate!
 Let's assume that you find the keywords *fear* and *panic* too close to stay distinct.
 Then you can choose to merge *fear* into *panic*.
 To do so, edit the *panic* keyword and rename it to *fear*.

-### Tracks features
+### Tracks list

-The tracks'list is on the right side of t
+The tracks' list is on the right side of the panel.
+This list is automatically updated when hitting a keyword button, or when updating the research field.

+If you want to play a track, just double click on it.

+### Player

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.